-The RUGER[®] MODEL 10/22[®] and 10/17[TM] rifles are autoloading, recoil operated rifles.
+The RUGER® MODEL 10/22® CARBINE is an autoloading rifle chambered for the .22 Long Rifle cartridge.
+It is recoil operated and uses a 10shot rotary magazine.
 Retracting the bolt handle cocks the internal hammer and compresses the recoil spring.
 When the bolt is manually released, it moves forward (driven by the recoil spring), strips a cartridge from the magazine, if a loaded magazine is in place, and chambers the cartridge.
 The bolt is held against the chambered cartridge by the recoil spring.

 When the trigger is pulled, the hammer is released and strikes the firing pin.
 The firing pin indents the cartridge case rim and ignites the priming compound inside the rim.
-This ignites the powder in the cartridge case and a great volume of gas is instantly generated, which acts on the interior of the cartridge case in all directions.
+This ignites the powder in the cartridge case and a great volume of gas is instantly generated, which acts on the interior of the cartridge case in all directions

 Because the bullet offers the least resistance, it moves out of the cartridge case and exits the muzzle.
 The bolt then moves rearward automatically, extracting and ejecting the fired cartridge case, and at the same time cocking the hammer and compressing the recoil spring, etc., as described above.
 Once the trigger is released, the rifle is ready to fire again.